-DEQ provides this Water Quality Management Plan to guide implementation of the temperature Total Maximum Daily Load developed for the 10 subbasins of the Willamette River Basin and the mainstem Willamette River-(Figure 1, TMDL Figure 2-1).
-DEQ will complete another temperature TMDL rulemaking for the mainstem Willamette and major tributaries following issuance of this TMDL.
+DEQ provides this Water Quality Management Plan to guide implementation of the temperature Total Maximum Daily Load developed for 10 subbasins of the Willamette River Basin and the mainstem Willamette River (Figure 1; TMDL Rule, Figure 21).
 A WQMP is an element of a TMDL, as described by Oregon Administrative Rule 340-042-0040(4)(I), to guide implementation of management strategies to attain and maintain water quality standards.
 Each WQMP will guide the preparation of detailed TMDL implementation plans prepared by responsible persons including Designated Management Agencies.

-This Willamette Subbasins temperature WQMP will be proposed for adoption by Oregon's Environmental Quality Commission, by reference, into rule as OAR 340-042-0090(c)(B).
-This WQMP is intended to provide comprehensive information for implementation of the temperature TMDL, and will be amended, as needed, upon issuance of any future TMDLs within the Willamette Basin. including the Willamette Mainstem and Major Tributaries temperature TMDL.
+This temperature WQMP will be proposed for adoption by Oregon's Environmental Quality Commission, by reference, into rule as OAR 340-042-0090(c)(B).
+This WQMP is intended to provide comprehensive information for implementation of the temperature TMDL, and will be amended, as needed, upon issuance of any future TMDLs within the Willamette Basin.
 Any subsequently amended or renumbered rules cited in this document are intended to apply.

-Figure 1 Map of Willamette HUC8 Subbasins.
+Figure 1: Map of Willamette HUC8 Subbasins.